SUMMER STEM PREP PROGRAM

 - Free housing and meals at the DeFelice Marine Center for the duration of the program (six weeks)

-- Four credit hours from the University of Louisiana @ Lafayette that can be transferred to their home institutions
+- Four credit hours from the University of Louisiana @ Lafayette that can be transferred to a student’s home institution

 The ideal candidate should be interested in pursuing a career in environmental, coastal and/or marine science.
 They should also be creative, hard-working, detail-orientated, dedicated, and comfortable working as part of a research team.